Why is an article about Executive Function so critical?

 In this article I seek to demystify EF for parents and educators.
-I want you to walk away from this article thinking, “Wow, I now have a pretty good grasp of Executive Function, I have a much better understanding of my child, and most importantly, I have a much better understanding of how to help.”
+I want you to walk away from this article thinking, “Wow, I now have a pretty good grasp of Executive Function, I have a better understanding of my child, and most importantly, I have a better understanding of how to help.”

 I also created this printable PDF: Executive Function In-Depth – Your guide to why Executive Function is the most important concept we must understand in order to help struggling students succeed.